-Gordon and Paula Cates and Cates Control Systems, Houston, Texas, established this scholarship to honor the memory of their son Robert, a former student at Indiana Tech.
+Gordon and Paula Cates and Cates Control Systems, Houston, Texas, established this scholarship to honor the memory of Mr. and Mrs. Cates' son Robert, a former student at Indiana Tech.
 Eligible candidates for this scholarship must complete a FAFSA.
-Recipient must be a U.S. citizen.
-First preference must be given to a student studying electrical engineering, second preference to a student studying in another engineering discipline, next would be a student in the College of Engineering and Computer Sciences and should there still not be a recipient, then a student in another academic disicpline within the confines of Indiana Tech would qualify.
+Recipients must be U.S. citizens.
+First preference must be given to a student studying electrical engineering, second preference to a student studying in another engineering discipline, next would be a student in the College of Engineering and Computer Sciences, and should there still not be a recipient, then a student in another academic discipline within the confines of Indiana Tech would qualify.
 Prime consideration is given to need and a burning desire for the student to succeed.
-Student must maintain a passing grade ("C" average) to receive or maintain the scholarship.
-One semester of probation is permitted but if grades are not brought back up, the scholarship would be removed until the student is back in good standing.
+Student must maintain a passing grade (C average) to receive or maintain the scholarship.
+One semester of probation is permitted, but if grades are not brought back up, the scholarship would be removed until the student is back in good standing.
 Then it might be reinstated.
-Recommendation for the scholarship is given by the director of financial aid with the approval of the senior management group of the college.
+Recommendation for the scholarship is given by the director of financial aid with the approval of the senior management group of the university.